isovalent/ebpf-docs/docs/linux/syscall/BPF_OBJ_GET_INFO_BY_FD.md

 [:octicons-tag-24: v5.10](https://github.com/torvalds/linux/commit/6b0a249a301e2af9adda84adbced3a2988248b95)

-This field indicates the cgroup ID.
+This field indicates the cGroup ID.

 ##### `order`